-The IPA Act contains an aspirational goal that cost-effective clean coal resources will account for 25% of the electricity used in Illinois by January 1, 2025.58 As a part of the goal, the Plan must also include electricity generated from clean coal facilities.59 While there is a broader definition of "clean coal facility" contained in the definition section of the IPA Act,60 Section 1-75(d) describes two special cases: the "initial clean coal facility"61 and "electricity generated by power plants that were previously owned by Illinois utilities and that have been or will be converted into clean coal facilities" (i.e., "retrofit clean coal facility").62 Currently, there is no facility meeting the definition of an "initial clean coal facility" or a "retrofit clean coal facility" that the IPA is aware of, that has announced plans to begin operations within the next five years.
-In comments on the Draft Plan, the Agency received a proposal by two commenters seeking for the Plan to include a competitive procurement for sourcing agreements from a "clean coal facility"63 (i.e., a facility that meets the definition of a "clean coal facility"
+The IPA Act contains an aspirational goal that cost-effective clean coal resources will account for 25% of the electricity used in Illinois by January 1, 2025.
+58 As a part of the goal, the Plan must also include electricity generated from clean coal facilities.
+59 While there is a broader definition of "clean coal facility" contained in the definition section of the IPA Act, 60 Section 1-75(d) describes two special cases: the "initial clean coal facility" and "electricity generated by power plants that were previously owned by Illinois utilities and that have been or will be converted into clean coal facilities" (i.e., "retrofit clean coal facility").
+62 Currently, there is no facility meeting the definition of an "initial clean coal facility" or a "retrofit clean coal facility" that the IPA is aware of, that has announced plans to begin operations within the next five years.
+A discussion of the considerations and challenges associated with possible clean coal procurements is contained in Section 7.4.